Update to this post. 10 May 2018

 If you need help with a complaint re insurance or anything else see Top 20 Tips How to Complain!
 For much more advice, guidance, templates, consumer laws and information GET THE BOOK!
 How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS!

 * referral links – I’ll get a few pounds if you sign up once you’ve made more than whatever their minimum is.
-(Topcashback is the one I really use and that’s £10) Depending on when you click on this link you may receive a bonus but that depends on the offer on at the time.
 You can then use your own referral link and send to friends too.